jeroenlammersma/openpilot-dev/setup/README.md

 You **must** use Ubuntu 20.04.

 ## Automatic setup
 Easiest option.
-Just follow the instructions found [here](https://github.com/jeroenlammersma/openpilot-dev/tree/pipenv-2-poetry#setup-the-environment).
+Just follow the instructions found [here](https://github.com/jeroenlammersma/openpilot-dev#setup-the-environment).
-**IMPORTANT:** use the [pipenv-2-poetry](https://github.com/jeroenlammersma/openpilot-dev/tree/pipenv-2-poetry) branch of this repo when running the setup.

 **At the moment** it is recommended to manually install openpilot (see instructions below) and then skip openpilot setup during the interactive setup (when asked for full setup, choose 'no').